What Is a Wisdom Tooth Extraction?

 Wisdom tooth extraction rarely requires an overnight stay; most procedures are treated as an outpatient procedure, meaning you go home that same day.
 The office staff performing the extraction will inform you about what you should do before and after the surgery and can answer any other questions about the procedure.

 Before the day of the procedure, make arrangements for someone to drive you to and from the surgery.
 Know how early you should get to the practice and know any dietary restrictions you may need to follow the night before (i.e. will you need to fast?
 If so, when and for how long?).
 If you have any prescription or over-the-counter (OTC) medications, check to see if they are okay to take before the surgery.

 Having the answers to all these questions will ensure both a smooth surgery and recovery.

 What to Expect — Before the Procedure

-There are three types of anesthesia , and depending upon the nature of your particular procedure coupled with your comfort level, you’ll end up receiving it in one of three ways:
+There are three types of anaesthesia, and depending on the nature of your particular procedure coupled with your comfort level, you’ll end up receiving it in one of three ways:

-Local anesthesia is administered by injection at the site of the tooth extraction.
-Before this shot is given, your dentist or surgeon will use a numbing agent.
-You will be awake during this type of anesthesia, and though you'll feel some pressure and movement, you shouldn't experience any pain.
+Local anaesthesia is administered by injection at the site of the tooth extraction.
+Before this injection is given, your dentist or surgeon will use a numbing agent.
+You will be awake during this type of anaesthesia, and though you'll feel some pressure and movement, you shouldn't experience any pain.

-For those unafraid of needles, sedation anesthesia is administered through an intravenous (IV) line directly into one of your arm veins.
+For those unafraid of needles, sedation anaesthesia is administered through an intravenous (IV) line directly into one of your arm veins.
 This type of sedation suppresses your consciousness throughout the procedure, meaning you’re asleep while the surgeon works, and you won’t feel any pain during the surgery.
-Your surgeon will also numb your gums with a numbing agent or a local anesthesia.
+Your surgeon will also numb your gums with a numbing agent or a local anaesthesia.

 What to Expect — During the Procedure